Munduvareda Adhyaya

 Munduvareda Adhyaya is a 2021 Indian Kannada action film written and directed by debutant Balu Chandrashekar.
 The film is produced by Kanaja Enterprises.
 Deadly Aditya plays the lead role of cop and is supported by ensemble star cast Jai Jagadish, Mukhyamantri Chandru, Ashika Somashekar and others.
 Johny-Nithin composed the music, background score by Anoop Seelin and cinematography is handled by Dilip Chakravarthy.
-The film received a good review from India Today.